Super-Protocol/docs/docs/data-for-ai/Overview/support.md

 If you prefer real-time communication, you can also get help through our [Discord server](https://discord.com/invite/superprotocol).
 The channel is **#data-for-ai**.

-We’re committed to supporting you throughout the campaign.
+We're committed to supporting you throughout the campaign.